ShiningVenus/CozyCritters/README.md

 ### 💾 State & Storage
 - Local Storage Only — All moods/notes stay in your browser <--- Yes working
 - No Server Required — Works completely offline <--- You can try it for yourself but am sure it will work!
-- Future Ready — Prepared for optional user accounts (if you want them later) <-- Supabase based
--
 ### 🖥️ Backend (Optional/Future)
 - Express.js with TypeScript
 - Supabase (managed PostgreSQL) via Drizzle ORM